International Yoga Teachers‘ Training - 4 weeks’ intensive -

 Introduction to demanding sequences

-Asanas for the flow of life-energy: prolonged performance of asanas, combined with chakra concentration, special breathing techniques, mantras, bandhas, mudras Asanas for personal growth and development
+Asanas for the flow of life-energy: prolonged of asanas, combined with chakra concentration, special breathing techniques, mantras, bandhas, mudras Asanas for personal growth and development

 - Pranayama (Breathing Techniques)